Albireo

-Albireo /æl'bɪriou/ is a binary star designated Beta Cygni (β Cygni, abbreviated Beta Cyg, β Cyg).
-The International Astronomical Union uses the name "Albireo" specifically for the brightest star in the system.
+Albireo is a double star in the southern constellation of Cygnus.
+It has the Bayer designation Beta Cygni.
+The International Astronomical Union uses the name "Albireo" /æl'bɪriou/ specifically for the brightest star in the system.
 Although designated 'beta', it is fainter than Gamma Cygni, Delta Cygni, and Epsilon Cygni and is the fifth-brightest point of light in the constellation of Cygnus.
 Appearing to the naked eye to be a single star of magnitude 3, viewing through even a low-magnification telescope resolves it into its two components.
 The brighter yellow star, itself a very close trinary system, makes a striking colour contrast with its fainter blue companion.